 As for the final testing, this is very much widespread in many companies, I personally dislike tests that check the knowledge of programming languages.
 There are people who literally learned by heart the most popular questions about development, but, unluckily, this has practically nothing to do with real programming skills.

 Finally, once we see everything is in line with our requirements, we can offer an intern a full-time position.

 What is next?

-In addition, the student takes part in the review of other developers (simply code review).
-I believe that it is extremely important to involve specialists of different levels to conduct a review.
-In this case, it is easier to find some amateurish mistakes (experienced developers often miss them), and it is easier for a development team to grow.
-After all, a Junior developer also needs to understand someone else’s code, and it's better to start doing this at the code review stage.
+The former student will also take part in reviewing other developers’ code.
+I find it extremely important to involve specialists of various levels into such reviews as, in this case, it is easier to find some simple errors an experienced developer would often miss, while also allowing the development team to professionally grow.
+Besides, a junior developer also needs to understand someone else’s code, and it is better to start doing this at the code review stage.

-I believe that the key and decisive factor of a successful internship is the motivation and assiduity of an intern.
-Nevertheless, as an organizer, I can support this motivation and ensure that the tasks assigned to an intern are completed on time.
+As I see it, the key and decisive factor of a successful internship is the motivation and of an intern and their ability to get the tasks done.
+As a mentor, I should support this motivation and ensure that the tasks assigned to my intern are completed on time.

-In order for these factors to take shape, it is very important at the planning stage to understand what each party wants to get and how to achieve these results.
-The technical details are almost always changed during an internship.
+In order to make it all happen, it is very important to understand what each party wants to get and how to achieve these results at the planning stage.
+As for the technical details, they get almost always changed during the internship.

-Nevertheless, we helped a group of students fulfill their academic commitments and explore the world of commercial development.
-And we have got a new intern.
+Nevertheless, a number of students fulfilled their academic commitments and explored the new world of business software development.
+One of those became our intern.